-And that brings us to the headline of the Irish Times article, penned by O’Dowd or the editorial staff of the Irish Times.
+And that brings us to the headline of The Irish Times article, penned by O’Dowd or the newspaper’s editorial staff.
 “Irish America is facing an unnecessary death.”
 Indeed.
 The article posits that Irish America is dying, 1. because of a lack of replacement immigration, 2. because of a neglect by the Irish State and 3. because of general demographic changes in the United States.

 The halcyon days of the Kennedys, Clinton and Joe Biden are gone.

 The lack of future emigration after the 1965 Act effectively closed out the Irish, and that has really begun to bite.

 It is somewhat ironic that O’Dowd refers to the 1965 immigration act, often associated with Ted Kennedy, as a factor in the decline of Irish America.
 The act which led to the liberalisation of American immigration is something that we are usually taught to view positively.
 And if the Irish had a role to play in that, we are usually taught to view it proudly.
 Indeed the only people who complain about the 1965 immigration act are those generally termed “supremacists” and “racists.”